nhatfield/hnt_monitor/README.md

 ## Overview

-This repo is used to produce metrics from the various api endpoints on the hnt blockchain and push them to prometheus push gateway service.
+This repo is used to produce metrics from miner api's and the Helium blockchain.
+We can use the metrics to diagnose, alert, and prevent poor mining performance.
 Currently we extract the following metrics:

 **Hotspot API**